Alpha Delta (national): Alpha Delta

-The purpose of Alpha Delta shall be to assemble college men in a national fraternal order as envisioned by its spiritual founder Frank Reed Horton and the Boy Scouts of America.
-This fraternity is dedicated to developing leadership by providing service, forging the bonds of brotherhood regardless of race, creed or background, and by developing an understanding that service to mankind is not only an obligation, but a higher calling.
+The purpose of Alpha Delta is to assemble college men in a national fraternal order as envisioned by its spiritual founder, Frank Reed Horton, and the Boy Scouts of America.
+This fraternity is dedicated to developing leadership by providing service, forging the bonds of brotherhood regardless of race, creed, or background, and developing an understanding that service to mankind is not only an obligation but a higher calling.